 Rather than waiting, sometimes several months, for County Court Bailiffs, you can apply to the County Court that issued your possession order to transfer it to the High Court for enforcement.

 If you are about to apply for the order, you can apply for the transfer at the same time under Section 42 of the County Courts Act 1984.
-Once the transfer application is granted, our officers will evict your tenants, usually within 7 days, but we have done it in 24 hours in some cases!
+Once the writ is sealed, our officers will evict your tenants.

 Under Section 42 of the County Court Act 1984, it is possible to request that a judge transfer the order to the High Court for enforcement by a High Court Enforcement Officer under a writ of possession. it is important that the order is made correctly and the right wording used.
 If you are owed rent, you can also add a claim for money to the possession order.